gravity182/homeserver/Installation.md

 Unfortunately there's no way to disable auth or use forward auth, so you probably want to disable Authentik for Huginn and use the built-in auth system solely.
 This is especially true if you expect to run webhooks since Authentik would interfere with third-party services pushing updates to your instance.
 Don't forget to set `services.huginn.invitationCode` to a cryptographically secure random value.
-This will keep the strangers away from using your Huginn instance since they'll require an invitation code to sign up.
+This will keep the strangers away from using your Huginn instance since it'll require them to have an invitation code to sign up.

 ---